MaartenGr/BERTopic/docs/tutorial/algorithm/algorithm.md

 This action can now be seen as a form of regularization of frequent words in the class.
 Next, the average number of words per class `m` is divided by the total frequency of word `t` across all classes `n`.

-## **Topic Coherence**
+### **Topic Coherence**
-This fourth step is executed if you do not use custom embeddings but generate the document embeddings within BERTopic itself.
+This step is executed if you do not use custom embeddings but generate the document embeddings within BERTopic itself.
 The embedding model provided by BERTopic will be used to improve the coherence of words within a topic.
 After having generated the c-TF-IDF representations, we have a set of words that describe a collection of documents.
 Technically, this does not mean that this collection of words actually describes a coherent topic.
 In practice, we will